 Chloe is now engaging with a domestic abuse support group and receiving counselling for her mental health issues.
 She has been accepted at college and will be starting next term.
 The Host is the key to any successful Supported Lodgings placement and Chloe’s Host has been helping her learn key life skills, including how to cook and how to eat within a budget.

-Chloe has come a long way since the lost and confused teenager that first came to us.
+Chloe has come a long way since she first came to us.
 Now she has one last goal she would like to achieve.
 When Covid restrictions are lifted, she is looking forward to getting back into playing football and hockey, not just for the physical exercise, but for the chance to make new friends.

 She can make these plans only because she has a stable and supportive place to live.